cunib/rails-base-app/README.md

 ### Credits
 rails-base-app was created and is maintained by [Hugo Barreña](https://github.com/cunib).
+> A Railsear con Hugo!.